selimslab/selimslab.github.io/HOME/_PRACTICAL-SKILLS/get-things-done/park-downhill.md

 title: Park downhill
 ---

-Stop work with a cliffhanger so it's easier to start again.
+End the day with a cliffhanger so it's easier to start again

 Save some easy tasks for low motivation periods